OpenSpace/OpenSpace-Docs/content/universe/index.md

 Another two-dimensional analogy is to imagine an infinitely large rubber sheet that's being stretched from all directions.
 No matter where you are, every other point will be moving farther away from you.

 That is the nature of the universe.
 There is no center and, except for very nearby galaxies where gravity remains influential, everything is receding from an observer at any location.

+% ## Distance frame

+% In all our extragalactic data sets, we choose the philosophy of "where are they now" when it comes to plotting distances.
+Because of the relativistic effects on these cosmological scales, we have to decide whether we plot objects at the point the light we see left that object, the so called *lookback time*, or whether we plot them at their current position that accounts for the expansion of the universe.

+% ### Lookback time

+% If we plotted objects according to their lookback time, then we'd expect everything to fit within the 13.8-billion-year age of the universe.
+The farthest quasars would be around 12 to 13 billion light years from Earth.
+The limit of our observable universe, the cosmic microwave background light, would stretch out to about 13.3 billion light years.